Sat2RealCity: Geometry-Aware and Appearance-Controllable 3D Urban Generation from Satellite Imagery: Method

 \subsection{MLLM-powered Semantic-guided Generation Pipeline}

-We introduce an \textbf{MLLM-powered semantic-guided generation pipeline} that bridges satellite imagery and both structure-controllable and appearance-controllable urban generation through multimodal understanding.
-As illustrated in Figure~\ref{fig:framework}(c), a satellite image is first processed by the \textit{structural prior extraction} module, which retrieves building polygons and height attributes from OSM based on their geographic coordinates.

-To capture visual similarities among buildings, we perform a \textit{vision-based clustering} step.
-Specifically, we employ DINOv3~\cite{simeoni2025dinov3} to extract top-view visual features for each building, resulting in a 1024-dimensional feature vector $\mathbf{v}_i \in \mathbb{R}^{1024}$.
-The feature is concatenated with the corresponding building height $h_i$, forming a 1025-dimensional representation $\mathbf{f}_i = [\mathbf{v}_i; h_i] \in \mathbb{R}^{1025}$.
-These representations are then clustered using HDBSCAN, where buildings within the same cluster are considered to share similar geometric and visual characteristics.
+We introduce an \textbf{MLLM-powered semantic-guided generation pipeline} that bridges satellite imagery with structure- and appearance-controllable urban generation through multimodal understanding.
+As illustrated in Fig.~\ref{fig:framework}(c), after retrieving building polygons and heights from OSM, we perform a \textit{vision-based clustering} step to capture visual similarities.
+Specifically, we employ DINOv3~\cite{simeoni2025dinov3} to extract top-view features for each building, yielding a feature vector $\mathbf{v}_i \in \mathbb{R}^{1024}$.
+This is concatenated with the building height $h_i$ to form a joint representation $\mathbf{f}_i = [\mathbf{v}_i; h_i] \in \mathbb{R}^{1025}$.
+These representations are then clustered using HDBSCAN to group buildings sharing similar geometric and visual characteristics.
 For each cluster, we conduct an \textit{MLLM-based semantic understanding} stage.
-The top-view images of all buildings in the same cluster are jointly input to the multimodal large language model.
-The model is guided by a structured prompt that queries for semantic attributes such as building type, exterior color, exterior material, and window layout.
-The MLLM produces a concise textual description that summarizes the shared visual semantics of that cluster.

-Finally, the generated textual descriptions are passed to a \textit{text-to-image} (T2I) model to synthesize corresponding appearance reference images.
+The top-view images of all buildings within a cluster are jointly input to the multimodal large language model.
+Guided by a structured prompt querying attributes like building type, exterior color, material, and window layout, the MLLM produces a concise textual description summarizing the shared visual semantics.
+Finally, the generated descriptions are passed to a \textit{text-to-image} (T2I) model to synthesize corresponding appearance reference images.
 These generated appearance maps serve as controllable style guidance for the downstream 3D urban generation framework.